cleminso/cleminso.xyz/content/now.md

 3. I built this website to practice explaining my thoughts and show some work I can do

 ### My current learning & interests
-- Product DeFi UX (Lending and Borrowing)
+- Product DeFi UX (Lending & Borrowing)
 - Uniswap v3 LPs